danilolr/puppeteer-robot/MCP.md

 Input: none.

+Chrome extension sessions can appear in this list as `IDLE` immediately after the extension connects, before any `create_robot` call reserves them.
+Use the returned `backend` field to choose backend-specific behavior.

 #### `delete_robot`

-Deletes or releases a Puppeteer robot instance.
+Deletes or releases a robot instance.

 Input: